Designing assessment at programme level to support ongoing student progression and self-directed learning.

 CASE STUDY – Using curriculum mapping to maintain coherence across an interdisciplinary core and create a consistent student experience.

-Module-focussed design often fails to address issues such as over-assessment at the module level and a lack of programme-level coherence.1
+Module-focused design often fails to address issues such as over-assessment at the module level and a lack of programme-level coherence.1

 This encourages students to view assessments as isolated events rather than a developing progression, which makes it difficult to assess “outcomes that focus on slowly-developed, complex, and high order skills and understanding.”2 or to support student self-dependency.